 - Approved publication arrangements (APAs) – the service of publishing post-trade transparency reports on behalf of investment firms.

-- Consolidated tape providers (CTPs) - the service of collecting post-trade transparency reports of specific financial instruments from regulated markets, multilateral trading facilities, organised trading facilities and APAs.
-They then consolidate these reports into a continuous electronic live data stream providing price and volume information per financial instrument.
+- Consolidated tape providers (CTPs) – the service of collecting post-trade transparency reports of specific financial instruments from regulated markets, multilateral trading facilities, organised trading facilities and APAs.
+The CTP then consolidates these reports into a continuous electronic live data stream providing price and volume information per financial instrument.

 DRSPs connect to our Market Data Processor (MDP) system to submit market data to us, access market data files and comply with the regulatory reporting requirements of the UK MiFID framework.